 powered by Surfing Waves

 PODCASTS: Waste mismanagement is a significant contributor to the triple planetary crises of climate change, biodiversity and nature loss and pollution.
+Let’s discuss how to Reduce waste for a Greener Future.
 Listen to the audio-podcasts!

 WHY WE CELEBRATE THE DAY?